 Tourette syndrome (TS) is named for French doctor Georges Gilles de la Tourette, who first described the condition in 1885.
 It’s thought to be a genetic condition that’s inherited in most cases.
 Experts don’t know the exact cause of TS, but some research points to changes in the brain and problems with how nerve cells communicate.
 A disturbance in the balance of neurotransmitters — chemicals in the brain that carry nerve signals from cell to cell — might play a role.

-Symptoms of Tourette syndrome, which is not contagious, usually emerge in childhood or the teen years.
-TS isn’t common — only about 3 in every 1,000 people have it, and boys are more likely to be affected.
+Symptoms of Tourette syndrome usually emerge in childhood or the teen years.
+TS isn’t common — only about 7 in every 1,000 people have it, and boys are more likely to be affected.
+The condition is not contagious.

 Signs and Symptoms

-The main symptoms of TS are motor tics (sudden, apparently uncontrollable movements like exaggerated blinking of the eyes) or vocal tics (such as repeated throat clearing).
+The main symptoms of TS are motor tics (sudden, apparently uncontrollable movements like exaggerated blinking of the eyes) or vocal tics (apparently uncontrollable uttered sounds such as throat clearing, grunting, or sniffing).

 At certain times, like when someone is under stress, the tics can become more severe, more frequent, or longer, or the type of tic may change altogether.
 (This is also true of people who have tics that are not part of Tourette syndrome.)